 Okay I saved the worse for last!
 Drum roll please!
 Unfortunately, I thought it was cool and so did others luckily to sport wait for it….fanny packs, ugh.

-Me as Rainbow Brite and Hubby Greg as Charlie Brown!
+Me as Rainbow Brite and my husband Greg as Charlie Brown.

 P.S.
 You should follow me on instagram.com/thatretroruth and twitter/thatretroruth. 🙂